inbo/tutorials/content/articles/statistics/index.md

     interpretation of experimental data through the use of statistical methods.
 This unique textbook aims to demystify statistical formulae for the average biology student.
-Written in a lively and engaging style, Statistics for Terrified Biologists draws on the author's 30 years of lecturing experience.
+Written in a lively and engaging style, Statistics for Terrified Biologists draws on the author’s 30 years of lecturing experience.
 One of the foremost entomologists of his generation, van Emden has an extensive track record for successfully teaching statistical methods to even the most guarded